By Tevy Pilc

 Guess what?
 False and False.

-As reported by Tablet Magazine, the Israeli government office for coordinating activities in the West Bank (COGAT) issued a statement saying it it would have offer her accommodations [broken link 1] – had she actually ask for them in the first place.
+As reported by Tablet Magazine, the Israeli government office for coordinating activities in the West Bank (COGAT) issued a statement saying it it would have offer her accommodations (page does not exist) – had she actually ask for them in the first place.

 But the Olympics are about overcoming obstacles and everyone loves a ‘beating the odds’ story.